gridsome/gridsome.org/docs/README.md

 ### Prerequisites
-You should have basic knowledge about HTML, CSS & JS and also know how to use the [Terminal](https://www.linode.com/docs/tools-reference/tools/using-the-terminal/).
+You should have basic knowledge about HTML, CSS, [Vue.js](https://vuejs.org) and how to use the [Terminal](https://www.linode.com/docs/tools-reference/tools/using-the-terminal/).
 Knowing how [Vue Single File components](https://vuejs.org/v2/guide/single-file-components.html) & [GraphQL](https://www.graphql.com/) works is a plus, but not required.
 Gridsome is a great way to learn both.

 Gridsome requires **Node.js** and recommends **Yarn**.
 [How to setup](/docs/prerequisites)